1 Samuel 27: David in Ziklag (27:5–12)

-For a brief period he and his army lived "in the royal city" with Achish (which is in Gath), but by his own request, he later settled in Ziklag, presumably was given by Achish to him in return for military service and since then became a crown property of Judean kings.
-From Ziklag, David attacked Israel's enemies, the Geshurites, the Girzites, and the Amalekites, but giving the impression to Achish that he was attacking enemies of the Philistines.
-By conquering these prospective enemies and collecting booty, David actually was making preparations for his kingship.
+For a brief period, he and his contingent resided in the royal city of Gath with Achish.
+However, at his own request, he subsequently established himself in Ziklag (צִקְלַג), which was presumably granted to him by Achish in exchange for military service.
+Thus, Ziklag became the property of the Judean kings.
+From Ziklag, David launched raids against Israel's enemies, including the Geshurites, the Girzites, and the Amalekites, while giving the impression to Achish that he was targeting enemies of the Philistines.
+By conquering these potential adversaries and collecting booty, David was effectively preparing for his future kingship.

 Verse 6

 Then Achish gave him Ziklag that day.
 Therefore, Ziklag has belonged to the kings of Judah to this day.